AdQuick raises $6M to conquer an advertising market Google and Facebook won’t – TechCrunch

 The key opportunity AdQuick is tapping into is the 30-35% of OOH ad space they estimate went unused in the Unites States last year.

-Taking on digital ad space sold by Google and Facebook means leveling the playing field and part of determining that real world ad’s ROI can mean relying on the same creepy ad analytics services that connect web habits and location data of de-identified devices for serving online ads, but such are the ills of the advertising world in 2020.
-These processes allow ad buyers to gain a better idea of what their investment in bench advertising in Cheyenne, Wyoming is actually going to mean in terms of impressions and how much they are paying per pair of eyeballs.
+Taking on digital ad space sold by Google and Facebook means leveling the playing field, and part of determining that real-world ad’s ROI can mean relying on the same creepy ad analytics services that connect web habits and location data of de-identified devices for serving online ads — but such are the ills of the advertising world in 2020.
+These processes allow ad buyers to gain a better idea of what their investment in bench advertising in Cheyenne, Wyo. is actually going to mean in terms of impressions and how much they are paying per pair of eyeballs.

 One thing AdQuick isn’t interested in is trying to find an entry point to the the non-OOH digital ad market.
-“That’s pretty bloody water that’s been picked over by both the duopoly and the thousands of other quote unquote adtech companies,” O’Connor says.
+“That’s pretty bloody water that’s been picked over by both the duopoly and the thousands of other quote-unquote adtech companies,” O’Connor says.